 EMDR therapy can also be used to treat a number of issues including anxiety, addictions, anger, depression, panic attacks, insomnia and low self-esteem.

 How does it work?

-EMDR uses bilateral stimulation such as eye movements or tapping to remove any emotional disturbance connected to a past event.
-EMDR seems to unlock the mind’s natural healing process in order to allow negative experiences to be reprocessed so that they no longer cause distress.
+EMDR therapy seems to unlock the mind’s natural healing process.
+Reprocessing negative experiences can significantly reduces distress by desensitizing symptoms that were originally associated to the event(s).
 When used appropriately it can shorten the overall length of time in therapy significantly.

-EMDR sessions are 60-90 minutes long.
-Prior to starting EMDR your therapist will likely get brief information on the memory you want to neutralize and the negative beliefs connected to it, while proving emotional safety and containment.
+EMDR sessions are typically 60-90 minutes long.
+Prior to starting EMDR your therapist will get some information on the issue(s) that are creating distress, as well as the memories and the negative beliefs connected to it.

 Your therapist will use bilateral stimulation to desensitize the memories and negative beliefs that were previously identified.
 The therapist will then ask you to notice what comes up for you during each eye movement or series of tapping.
 During this time you will likely notice images, emotions, sensations and/or thoughts that are connected to the memory that’s being processed.

 Sometimes unpleasant emotions or sensations will come up as they relate to the memory.
 These generally pass within a few minutes as the images, emotions, sensations, and/or thoughts you experience quickly lose their charge and fade into the past.

 Once the memory is no longer distressing, your therapist will ask you to bring up positive self-statements to replace unhealthy beliefs connected to the memory with more more positive ones.

 You can expect to feel more at ease and at peace with your past after completing EMDR Therapy.
 You can also expect long-term reduction in PTSD or other symptoms.